MartinBradbury/MEB-wildlife-photography/README.md

 # To Do

-Improve performance of the Website but adjusting and editing photos to decrease load time.
+*Improve performance of the Website but adjusting and editing photos to decrease load time.
-Enable larger preview of each image.
+*Enable larger preview of each image.
-Add a blog posting board
+*Add a blog posting board
-add a calander feature to show where and when I will be taking photos adapt the site into a hiking / photography website.
+*Add a calander feature to show where and when I will be taking photos *Adapt the site into a hiking / photography website.